Seifeldin-Sabry/JobAPI/README.md

 URL/api/v1/products?featured=false // featured = false

-//for filtering based on companies URL/api/v1/products?&company=ikea,marcos // company = ['ikea', 'marcos']
+//for filtering based on companies URL/api/v1/products?company=ikea,marcos // company = ['ikea', 'marcos']

+//for filtering based on name of products URL/api/v1/products?name=wood // uses regex -i  to search for name

 //for sorting
-URL/api/v1/products?&company=ikea,marcos&sort=+price,-rating //same as above with price sorted in ascending order, and if price is the same, sort by rating in descending order
+URL/api/v1/products?company=ikea,marcos&sort=+price,-rating //same as above with price sorted in ascending order, and if price is the same, sort by rating in descending order

 /**
  * Query for sorting only accepts the same query terms.